owlab-exp/fresto/README.md

 ======

 Fresto is a platform for application performance monitoring and analytics.
 This repository is for main monitoring application development.
-However this can be empty some time.
+However this can be empty for a while.
 Because of distributed development nature, there are several interim repositories and all of those should be combined to get a working system.

 Those repositories are currently following: